 economic and political structures.
 We face multiple

-threats including resource exhaustion/peak oil, climate
+threats including political criminality, resource

-instability, and economic irrationality and collapse.
+exhaustion, climate instability, and economic

 An unsustainable system will not go on forever.
 Unless the stress is relieved and the system made sustainable, it will eventually collapse.
 We hope that a "soft landing" can be engineered for our currently unsustainable systems of economics and politics and lifestyle, but just in case we are wrong. . . or you get stuck in a disaster when help is delayed. . . or there's some sudden need to jump start a sustainable society real quickly. . .here is a selection of "printable flyers" we hope would be useful in such a situation.